We Analyzed robots.txt Across Cloudflare's Network: Which AI Crawlers Get Blocked Most and Why (July 2026 Update)

 Every robots.txt file is a policy decision.
 Allow this bot.
 Block that one.
 Ignore the rest.
 But most website owners are making these decisions with almost no data.
 We decided to fix that.

-As CTO of TechnologyChecker.io, I oversee the crawling infrastructure that scans 50 million domains monthly.
+As CTO of TechnologyChecker.io, I oversee the crawling infrastructure that scans tens of millions of domains every month, 29.9 million of them currently active.
 We see robots.txt files at scale every single day.
 But to understand the full picture, not just what our crawler encounters but what the entire internet is doing, we pulled Q1 2026 data from Cloudflare Radar, which aggregates traffic patterns across 81 million HTTP requests per second and 67 million DNS queries per second through 330 cities in 125+ countries.

 Here's what the data actually says.